 - TQ Pouch placed for easy access

-- Optional radio, dump pouch, or other utility pouch placed on the support side.
-If carried, it replaces a magazine pouch
+- Optional magazine pouch, radio, dump pouch, or other utility pouch placed on the support side.

 This template requires 20-22 columns of MOLLE, keeps things away from the front of the hips, and covers most things a prepared civilian would need to do for a short to mid-term activity.